-Shaykh Hamad's accession to rulership, there was daily anti-government violence during 1994-1998, although the unrest gradually took on a Shiite sectarian character.
 As Hamad's first reform steps after taking over, he changed his title to "King," rather than "Amir" and implying more accountability, and held a referendum (February 14, 2002) on a new "National Action Charter (constitution)."

-One reason that the Shiite majority population was not satisfied by the National Action Charter was that the elected Council of Representatives (COR) and the all-appointed Shura (Consultative) Council were to be of equal size (40 seats each).
+However, the Shiite majority population criticized the National Action Charter because it established that the elected Council of Representatives (COR) and the all-appointed Shura (Consultative) Council were to be of equal size (40 seats each).
 Together, they constitute a National Assembly (parliament) that serves as only a partial check on government power.
 The King, through the prime minister, makes all cabinet appointments and thus exercises direct rule; the Assembly does not appoint-or have power to reject-cabinet appointments.

 The COR can propose (but not actually draft) legislation and both chambers can question ministers, although not in public session.
-The COR can, by a two-thirds majority, vote no-confidence against ministers and the prime minister and override the King's veto of approved legislation, although none of these actions has occurred since the COR was formed.
+The COR can, by a two-thirds majority, vote noconfidence against ministers and the prime minister and override the King's veto of approved legislation, although none of these actions has occurred since the COR was formed.
 The King has the authority to dissolve the COR and amend the constitution.
 The Shura Council is formally limited to amending draft legislation and, in concert with the COR, reviewing the annual budget, but these powers provide the Shura Council with the ability to block action by the COR.
 The government has tended to appoint generally more educated and pro-Western members to the Shura Council, and it is generally more supportive of the government than is the elected COR.
 There is no "quota" for females in the National Assembly, as has been included in democratic constitutions in post-Saddam Iraq and post-Taliban Afghanistan.